-Course Title Post-Graduate Primary Study 1

-Course Code MUSP 511

-Course Type Compulsory

-Level Postgraduate - 2nd Cycle

-Year / Semester 1st Semester

-Teacher's Name N. Constantinou, D. Savvidou, S. Leptos, M. Elia, G. Georgiou, Ch.
-Iaonnou, or J. Dimont-Sargerson

-ECTS 10 Lectures / week 0 Laboratories /

-Course Purpose and Objectives week
+Course Title Post-Graduate Primary Study 1 Course Code MUSP 511 Course Type Compulsory Level Postgraduate - : 2nd Cycle Year / Semester 1st Semester Teacher's Name N. Constantinou ı, D. Savvidou, S. Leptos s, M. Elia, G. Ge eorgiou, Ch.
+Iaonnou, or J. Dimont- Sargerson ECTS 10 Lectures / week 0 Laboratories / week 4 Course Purpose and This is the first, introductory course of a three-semes ter sequence in which n the student Objectives ualized and group instruc - · · alized course.
+The genera • nt to develop his/her te • - e stylistics habits at a p • ns experience playing in solo a nd ensemble situations, and in public pe erformance.
+In this first cou rca rapartaira is salast od primarily by the instructor on the hasis of the In this first course, repertoire is selected primarily by the instructor on the basis of the instructor's assessment of the student's needs for technical and artistic growth.
+The selection of repertoire will prioritize ensuring coverage of the appropriate style periods for the student's instrument and filling in gaps in the student's prior experience.
+An important aspect of this course is the preliminary identification and exploration of possible reperto possible repertoire for the student's graduation recital.
+In consultation with the instructor for 500, the student and instructor will agree on a preliminary recital programme, which must be approved during the semester jury examination.
+As a general rule, the repertoire for the individual lessons, chamber music, and the studio classes will be assigned by the instructor.
 Learning Outcomes After completion of the course students will have developed the ability to follow their instructor's direction and will have demonstrated the potential for considerable personal growth as a performer.
-Specifically, the student will be able to"

-Perform and interpret a variety of advanced repertoire, under the supervision of their instructor.

-2. Understand and execute their instructor's directions with respect to the

-performance decisions of the repertoire studied.
-3. Execute an effective practice routine as guided by their instructor.
-4. Demonstrate a sense of stage presence and communicate artistically with an audience.
+Specifically, the student will be able to" 1.
+Perform and interpret a variety of advanced repertoire, under the supervision of their in structor.
+2. Unders tand and execute the eir instructor's directions with res pect to the performance decisions performance decisions of the repertoire studied.
+Execute an effective pr Execute an effective practice routine as guided by their instructor.
+4. Demonstrate a sense audience.
+Demonstrate a sense of stage presence and communicate artistically with an audience.
 Prerequisites None Required None Course Content Weekly one-to-one instruction Weekly Studio classes Weekly Ensemble rehearsals Public ensemble performance Public solo performance Solo jury examination Teaching Methodology Individual (one-to-one) lessons; studio classes; public performances; intense private practice Bibliography Instructors will assign bibliography as appropriate to each student's primary study and repertoire.
-Assessment Graded individual lessons; grad solo examination by faculty jury graded public performances; final Language English /Greek
+Assessment Graded individual lessons; graded ensemble rehearsals; graded public performances; final solo examination by faculty jury.
+Language English /Greek